Mayor of Cebu City: Timeline of elected city mayors (1986 to present)

-Additional note

-As then mayor Michael L. Rama was suspended twice, then vice mayor Edgardo C. Labella served as acting mayor from December 11, 2015 to February 8, 2016 while then city councilor Margarita V. Osmeña served as acting mayor from May 17, 2016 to June 30, 2016.

 Vice Mayor of Cebu City

 The vice mayor is the second-highest official of the city elected via popular vote.
 Although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
-This can result in the mayor and the vice mayor coming from different political parties.
+This can result in the mayor and the vice mayor being elected from different political parties, as was the case most recently in 2016.

-Republic Act No. 244, which was approved on June 12, 1948, provided for the position of vice mayor of the City of Cebu.
+Republic Act No. 244, approved on June 12, 1948, provided for the position of vice mayor of the City of Cebu.
 It was to be appointed by the President of the Philippines with the consent of the Commission on Appointments.
-The first to be appointed vice mayor by virtue of the provisions of R.A.
+The first to be appointed vice mayor by the provisions of R.A.
 No. 244 was Arsenio Ruiz Villanueva who took his oath of office on July 16, 1948.

 One of the most significant amendments to the Charter of the City of Cebu (C.A.
 No. 58) came with the approval of Republic Act No. 1243 on June 7, 1955.
-This particular amendment provided for the election at large, by the qualified voters of the city in conformity with the provisions of the Revised Election Code, of the city mayor and the vice mayor.
+This particular amendment provided for the election at large, by the city's qualified voters in conformity with the provisions of the Revised Election Code, of the city mayor and vice mayor.
 The first election for city mayor and vice mayor was held during the general election for provincial and municipal officials on November 8, 1955.
 Chosen as Cebu City's first elected vice mayor was Ramon Gonzales Duterte.